niklasnorin/red-thesis/source/17-method-implementation.md

 Instead, we want to find a solution where the GPIOlib compatible mounts are exposed to the Target Application and the Emulated Hardware Application separately and at the same location, `sys/class/gpio`.

 ### Docker Container and Bind Mount
-To be able to expose the two different applications, the Target Application and the Emulated Hardware Application, to two different environment we will use a combination of Docker containers and bind mounts.
+To be able to expose the two different applications, the Target Application and the Emulated Hardware Application, to two different environment we will use a combination of Docker containers and bind mounts, as illustrated in Figure \ref{10_2_1}.

 ![Bind mounting two different GPIOlib folders into the same location, `/sys/class/gpio`, in the two containers \label{10_2_1}](source/figures/10_2_1.png)